Jac Collinsworth: Second stint at NBC (2020–present)

 After three years at ESPN, Collinsworth returned to NBC in 2020.
-At NBC, Collinsworth serves as the on-site host of Football Night in America.
+At NBC, Collinsworth served as the on-site host of Football Night in America.
 He served as the host for the pre and post-game show for Notre Dame Football on NBC.
 Collinsworth is also a pre and post-race studio host for NASCAR on NBC.
 He serves as the play-by-play announcer for Atlantic 10 Conference men's basketball and is the voice of the Atlantic 10 men's basketball tournament.

 In 2021, Collinsworth served as a reporter for NBC's coverage of the Kentucky Derby, pre-race host of the Indianapolis 500 and an on-site contributor for the 2020 Tokyo Summer Olympics on Peacock.

 Collinsworth made his Super Bowl debut in 2022 as the co-host of the Super Bowl LVI Pregame Show.
 Later that year, Collinsworth served as a play-by-play announcer for NBC's coverage of the USFL.
 Additionally, Collinsworth was promoted to be the play-by-play voice of Notre Dame football for the 2022 season, and added Big Ten football duties for the 2023 season.
 He was replaced by Dan Hicks prior to the 2024 season, but continued to call select Big Ten football games.

 With Peacock adding coverage of Big Ten basketball starting with the 2023–24 season, Collinsworth was selected as one of the conference's play-by-play announcers.